Jachu05/concurency_python_tut/advance/README.md

 Shows how **`asyncio.create_task()`** returns a `Task` (sub-class of `Future`), how to create a _bare_ `Future`, attach callbacks via `add_done_callback()`, and consume results with `asyncio.as_completed()`.

-Useful if students only ever used `await`/`gather` and never touched the underlying primitive.
+Useful if only ever used `await`/`gather` and never touched the underlying primitive.

 ---